 Pronunciation of 'Lymphatic'

-The word 'lymphatic' refers to the lymphatic system in the body, which is responsible for transporting lymph, a fluid containing infection-fighting white blood cells.
+The word 'lymphatic' refers to the lymphatic system in the human body, which is part of the immune system and helps in the removal of waste and toxins.
 It is pronounced as 'lɪmˈfætɪk' in English (en-US).

 Word Origin